iyliahutta/singapore-hdb-resale-prices/README.md

 fit this assumption.
 That is, HDB flats on the lower levels generally tend to cost less than those on the higher levels.

-One possible explanation for near similar variations and ragnes could be the scope of the dataset, which covers approximately 30 years’ worth.
+One possible explanation for near similar variations and ranges could be the scope of the dataset, which covers approximately 30 years’ worth of data.
 Furthermore, the above chart does not take into account the HDB town, which, as most Singaporeans know, also influences the prices of flats.

 Let’s examine the relationship between HDB towns and prices next: